BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         that was specified on the command line

-        note that the xml report always does something similar but might not work properly if this option is specified
+        note that the xml report always does something similar but might not work properly if this option is also specified

     --marktemplates
         mark selected template expansions with &&&& followed by